Ramen: A Tangled History of Japan’s Unlikely National Dish (ASIAN 258 )

 Experts estimate there are 10,000 ramen shops in Tokyo alone.
 The fad is not just a Japanese phenomenon.
 The artsy form of the instant noodle has also taken the US by storm.
 If you’ve been to Slurping Turtle, you’re aware of how pricey it can be, too.
 Don’t complain.
 It’s worse on the East Coast.
 Slurping a bowl of the stuff in Hell’s Kitchen or the Lower East Side will set you back twenty bucks.

 Like most national dishes, ramen has a convoluted history.
 It began its career as something else.
 As with pad Thai or lumpia, ramen was once a Chinese dish.
 In the eighteenth century, Japanese called it Shina soba (Chinese soba).
 After the Second World War, the noodles went instead by Chuka soba (Chinese soba).
-If you haven’t already guessed, Shina was a slur.
+If you haven’t already guessed, Shina was -- and remains -- a slur.

 So how did a fairly common Chinese noodle find its way to Japan and become the national dish?
 For an answer, we have to go back a couple of centuries, to the southern prefecture of Nagasaki.